 - Cancelling your enrolment also has other consequences for your student grant and insurance.

-- If you stop work in order to replace lost income or apply for benefits, you must take into account the earnings limit with respect to your student grant.
-You should also be aware of the fiscal repercussions: you may have to pay additional tax.
+- If you stop work in order to replace lost income or apply for benefits, you should take into account fiscal repercussions: you may have to pay additional tax.

 Things to consider when you remain enrolled

 - You are enrolled as a full-time student, so you can continue to receive a student grant and a student public transport card.

 - You may be eligible for financial compensation from Utrecht University.
 In order to qualify for this, you must meet the following conditions:

 - Your studies must actually have been delayed.
 You must have been unable to earn 60 EC credits in one year of your degree programme.

 - You cannot engage in any compensatory study activities.

 - There must be a compulsory waiting time, rather than a voluntary waiting time (starting later in the year because you were on holiday for six months does not count).